 See the complete list of ingredients below on the recipe card.

 - Ground beef: Use ground beef with a bit of fat in it.
-Fat is what gives the beef flavor.
+Fat gives the beef flavor.
 This dish is traditionally made with beef, but is also delicious with other proteins like ground turkey, ground pork, or ground chicken.

 - Fire-roasted tomatoes: You can substitute an equally sized can of diced tomatoes.